Introduction

 Depending on the register, the freeze time varies between 300 and 500 milliseconds.

-You can activate the freezing of the pointer under Settings > Pitch > Freeze.
+You can activate the freezing of the indicator under Settings > Pitch > Freeze.

 Activate Indicator Freeze